Mpayy/digital-wallet-api/README.md

 **`internal/wallet`** — Financial domain (`wallets`, `transfers`, `transactions`, `idempotency_keys` tables)

 **Why `wallets.user_id` has no FK to `users.id`:**
 This is an intentional architectural decision.
 In real-world financial systems, identity/auth is frequently a separate service or an external Identity Provider (IDP).
 Enforcing a DB-level FK from `wallets` to `users` would create a hard coupling between two contexts that are designed to be independent.
 The wallet domain only needs to know a `user_id` exists — it does not own the user record.
-This boundary makes the auth domain replaceable (e.g., swap to an external IDP) without touching the financial schema.
+This boundary makes the auth domain replaceable without touching the financial schema.

 **Why `transfers` and `transactions` do have FKs:**
 `wallets`, `transfers`, and `transactions` all belong to the same financial bounded context and require strong referential consistency.
 A transfer record must always reference valid wallet IDs; a transaction record must always reference a valid wallet and, where applicable, a valid transfer.
 These FK constraints are enforced at the database level via InnoDB foreign keys.